-We produce large print timetables on request, which can be supplied in printed or CD format you can contact us on 01202 636110 or email us [email protected] and we will post them to you.
-Copies are also available to view at our office in the centre of Bournemouth opposite Boots, and at the three NHS Hospitals locally.
+We produce large print timetables on request, which can be supplied in printed or digital format.
+You can contact us on 01202 636110 or email us at [email protected] and we will post them to you.
+Copies are also available to view at our office in the centre of Bournemouth opposite Boots, and at the hospitals in Bournemouth and Poole.

 Having listened to requests from passengers we have kept our timetable information clear and uncluttered, using coloured lines to follow information along a route, and taking care on the choice of colours to ensure they are read easily.

 We appreciate that every user is different and there may still be accessibility issues remaining.
 If you are aware of any please contact us via the details shown below, we will then assess what can be done to rectify this problem.

 - e-mail: [email protected]